lileitech/Awesome-Cardiac-Digital-Twins/README.md

 ## Research Group

 Here, we summarize the representative research teams and organizations in the computational cardiology and electrocardiography.
-Note that we only list one PI name, but there may be more than one PI in a team/ lab.
-Furthermore, some amazing labs/ PIs have not included in this table as they do not have a official lab name.
+Note that we may only list one PI name, but there may be more than one PI in a team/ lab.
+Furthermore, some amazing labs/ PIs have not included in this table as I did not find they have a official lab name.

 | Team/ Lab                                                                    | PI                | Institute                                       |
 |-------------------------------------------------------------------------------------------------|-------------------|------------------------------------------------|